🩺 Affordable Private Healthcare

 You will be seen by one of our friendly doctors or trained clinicians.

-Procedure
+The Procedure

 Before the procedure, you will be given antibiotics to reduce the risk of infection, and a small area of skin near your collarbone may be shaved.
 The area will be injected with a local anaesthetic prior to insertion in order to eliminate any pain or discomfort.
 The incision for insertion of the device is small, usually around 2cm.

+The procedure takes around half an hour to complete.
+The loop recorder does not usually cause any discomfort once it has been inserted.
+The readings are taken using a hand-held activator which allows you to trigger the device to record information whenever you are experiencing symptoms.
 The information it records is then downloaded during your cardiology appointment, to allow the doctor to understand what is going on with your heart in relation to your symptoms.
-The loop recorder can be worn for months at a time, and is especially helpful in monitoring occasional symptoms, where ECG or 24-hour monitoring does not allow an accurate picture of what’s going on.
+The loop recorder can be worn for months at a time, and is especially helpful in monitoring occasional symptoms, where ECG or 24-hour monitoring does not allow an accurate picture of what is going on.

 Why Choose Walk In Clinic For